eshaq95/Portfolio/_posts/2016-01-08-welcome-to-jekyll.markdown

 tags: [About myself]
 ---

-Hi Im Isak and I am a self-taught Data scientist!
+Hi Im Eshaq and I am an aspiring software engineer!